 Saying these phrases may feel like a victimless crime, but in reality, it hurts members of the disability community.
 Using ableist language undermines both disability acceptance and disability pride.

 Luckily, there are easy alternatives you can use to replace the ableist language in your lexicon.
 And this isn’t a journey you have to take alone.
-If you hear your child saying an ableist word, you can — and should — explain that it hurts people and that there are better ways to say what they mean.
+If you hear your child saying an ableist word, you can explain that it hurts people and that there are better ways to say what they mean.

-Here are five common types of ableist language that you and your child should cut from your vocabulary, and phrases that you can replace them with.
+Here are five common types of ableist language to cut from your vocabulary and phrases that you can replace them with.

 1. “Stupid,” “Dumb,” and “Idiot”